An Eater's Guide: The Best Food In New Orleans Right Now (15+ Restaurants)

 800 Decatur St, New Orleans, LA 70116

 Located in Jackson Square, this place is most famous for their beignets and coffee.
 It’s a high energy place, because there are so many people in and out and it’s never not busy.
-You seat yourself outside, so you have to grab a table as soon as you see one open.
+You seat yourself inside or outside, so you have to grab a table as soon as you see one open.
 Don’t forget to bring cash with you, since they don’t take cards, but you don’t need much, because it’s very cheap.

 5.Deanie’s Seafood